ben0x539/bswam/README.md

 maintainer to instruct cargo to run rustc and build scripts inside the appropriate nix-shell invocation, so you have to figure that out for yourself?

 No more!
-Just apply this one weird trick: Put your app into a subdirectory and invoke cargo from inside this wrapper app instead<sup>1</sup>!
-It will work, as if by magic!
+Just apply this one weird trick: Put your app into a subdirectory, add the nix attr paths to your Cargo.toml, and your users can just invoke cargo from inside this wrapper app!
+It will work, as if by magic!<sup>1</sup>

 ---